TemchenkoVolodymyr/CourseReactProject/README.md

 ## Objectives of this project :

-- Improve the React && JavaScript experience.
+- Improve the React-redux && JavaScript && HTML5 + CSS3 experience.
-- Understand how to use React-redux correctly.
 - Learn how to properly build a data architecture.
-- The study of such libraries is as follows:
+- Improve knowledge in these technologies and technologies:
     - redux
     - react-router-dom
     - redux-thunk
+    - MongoDB
+    - Heroku
     - firebase/firestore
     - firebase/realtime
     - Mui
+    - redux-form
+    -
 - Improve fetch understanding (POST,PUT,DELETE,GET)
 - Learn to work in a team
 - Learn to work in a team with git (GitHub)